 You can use fraction circle shapes to explore the relationship between fractions such as ½, ¼, and ⅟₈; ⅟₃, ⅟₆ and ⅟₁₂; or ½, ⅟₅ and ⅟₁₀:

 Areas of Parallelograms, Trapezoids, and Circles

-The picture above shows what happens when the circle is divided into twelve equal wedges, and the wedges are arranged into something that resembles a parallelogram.
+The picture above shows what happens when the circle is divided into four, six, eight, ten or twelve equal wedges, and the wedges are arranged into something that resembles a parallelogram.
 This idea can be so easily duplicated with these fraction circles without any cutting.

 What happens to the top and bottom of the shape when the number of wedges increases?

 Sometimes the resulting shape will look like a trapezoid, and sometimes it looks more like a parallelogram.
 Why does that happen?

 This exercise demonstrates that the area of rectangles, parallelograms, trapezoids, and circles are all related!